International Law Commission: 1940s sessions

 At the very first meeting, US commission member Manley O. Hudson was elected chairman of the commission for the duration of that session, while the Soviet member Vladimir Koretsky was elected first vice-chairman and Indian member Benegal Rau was elected second vice-chairman.

 During that session, disagreement arose between the members as to whether the commission was entitled to include a topic on its agenda without prior consent of the General Assembly.
 On this issue, the commission decided that it was competent to do so, by a vote of 10 to 3.

-Regarding the range of issues to be included in the agenda for codification of international law, the commission decided to start working on a limited number of subjects at first.
+Regarding the range of issues to be included in the agenda for the codification of international law, the commission decided to start working on a limited number of subjects at first.
 For that reason, it was decided to exclude at the time the issue of laws of war from the commission's discussions.
-Highest priority was given to the topics of law of treaties, arbitration, and regime of the sea, and rapporteurs were elected accordingly.
+The highest priority was given to the topics of law of treaties, arbitration, and regime of the sea, and rapporteurs were elected accordingly.

-Another topic under discussion was the declaration on the rights and duties of states.
+Another topic under discussion was the declaration of the rights and duties of states.
 It was decided to exclude the issue of right of asylum from the proposed draft, and to discuss the matter further at the 2nd session.

 Other issues postponed until the 2nd session were: